whoeevee/ivinject/README.md

 - Some more differences like ivinject supports more bundle types for signing and package modifications, such as Extensions or Watch; forcefully thins binaries; does not and won't support configuration files, etc.

+- ivinject is XDG-compliant and stores data in the appropriate directories

 ## Prerequisites
 * Make sure Xcode is installed
 * Install insert-dylib (`brew install --HEAD samdmarshall/formulae/insert-dylib`)